-For our purposes, the essential property of the Gale transform is that it gives a correspondence between any affine dependency among the $a_1,\ldots, a_n$ and an allocation of the $g_1,\ldots, g_n$ with respect to a codimension one linear subspace.
+For our purposes, the essential property of the Gale transform is that it gives a correspondence between affine dependencies among the $a_1,\ldots, a_n$ and allocations of $g_1,\ldots, g_n$ with respect to a codimension one linear subspace.
 More precisely, let $\langle u, w\rangle=\sum_{i=1}^n u_i\overline{w}_i$ denote the standard Hermitian inner product of two vectors $u$ and $w$ in $\K^n$.
 One then has the following.

 \begin{proposition} Let $g_1,\ldots, g_n \in \K^{n-d-1}$ be the Gale transform of a sequence $a_1,\ldots, a_n$ of affinely spanning points in $\K^d$.
 If $\lambda=(\lambda_1,\ldots, \lambda_n)$ is a non-zero vector in $\K^n$ such that (1) $\sum_{i=1}^n\lambda_ia_i=0$ and (2) $\sum_{i=1}^n\lambda_i=0$, then there exists a non-zero vector $\alpha$ in $\K^{n-d-1}$ such that $\langle \alpha, g_i \rangle =\lambda_i$ for all $i\in [n-d-1]$.
 Conversely, given a non-zero vector $\alpha$ in $\K^{n-d-1}$, define $\lambda_i=\langle \alpha, g_i \rangle$ for all $i\in [n]$.
 Then $\lambda=(\lambda_1,\ldots, \lambda_n)\in \K^n$ is non-zero, $\sum_{i=1}^n\lambda_ia_i=0$, and $\sum_{i=1}^n\lambda_i=0$. \end{proposition}